Corporate governance

 The Maltese subsidiaries are audited by PWC Malta.

-The Company is subject to Delaware company legislation and regulations.
-In addition, certain aspects of Norwegian Securities law, the Swedish Financial Instruments Trading Act and specific duties and responsibilities under the Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “MAR”) and related legislations apply to the Company due to its listing on both the Oslo Stock Exchange and on NASDAQ Stockholm, including the requirement to publish an annual statement of the Company’s policy of corporate governance.
+The company is subject to Delaware company legislation and regulations.
+In addition, certain aspects of Norwegian securities law, the Swedish Financial Instruments Trading Act, and specific duties and responsibilities under Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “MAR”), along with related legislation, apply to the company due to its listing on both the Oslo Stock Exchange and NASDAQ Stockholm, including the requirement to publish an annual statement on its corporate governance policy.

-The Company’s Board of Directors and management adheres to the Norwegian Code of Practice for Corporate Governance and the Swedish Corporate Governance Code.
-The Company has Norway as its home member state, and thus Norwegian regulations and the Norwegian Code will supersede in case of conflicts.
-Below is an item-by-item account of the Company’s adherence to the corporate governance codes.
+The company’s Board of Directors and management adhere to the Norwegian Code of Practice for Corporate Governance and the Swedish Corporate Governance Code.
+The company has Norway as its home member state, and Norwegian regulations and the Norwegian Code will take precedence in the event of any conflict.
+Below is an item-by-item account of the company’s adherence to the corporate governance codes.

 1. Implementation and reporting on corporate governance

-Gentoo Media Inc. (“Gentoo” or the “Company”) is a US corporation incorporated in the state of Delaware with corporate number 2309086.
-The headquarters is in Malta with operations in
+Gentoo Media Inc. (“Gentoo” or “the company”) is a US corporation incorporated in the state of Delaware with corporate number 2309086.
+The headquarters is in Malta, with operations in Denmark, Spain, Serbia, Brazil and the United Kingdom.

-Being a Delaware company, the Company is subject to Delaware company legislation and regulation.
-In addition, certain aspects of the Norwegian Securities law, the Swedish Financial Instruments Trading Act and specific duties and responsibilities under the Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “MAR”) and related legislations apply to the Company due to its listing on both the Oslo Stock Exchange and on NASDAQ Stockholm, including the requirement to publish an annual statement of the Company’s policy of corporate governance.
+Being a Delaware company, the company is subject to Delaware company legislation and regulation.
+In addition, certain aspects of the Norwegian Securities Law, the Swedish Financial Instruments Trading Act and specific duties and responsibilities under Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “MAR”) and related legislation apply to the company due to its listing on both the Oslo Stock Exchange and NASDAQ Stockholm, including the requirement to publish an annual statement on its corporate governance policy.

-The Company’s Board of Directors and management adheres to the Norwegian Code of Practice for Corporate Governance, last revised 14 October 2021 (the “Norwegian Code”) and the Swedish Corporate Governance Code, last revised 1 January 2024 (the “Swedish Code”), both referred to as “the Codes” in this document.
-The Company has Norway as its home member state, and thus Norwegian regulations and the Norwegian Code will supersede in case of conflicts.
+The company’s Board of Directors and management adhere to the Norwegian Code of Practice for Corporate Governance, last revised 14 October 2021 (the “Norwegian Code”), and the Swedish Corporate Governance Code, last revised 1 January 2024 (the “Swedish Code”), both referred to as “the Codes” in this document.
+The company has Norway as its home member state and, in the case of any conflict, Norwegian regulations and the Norwegian Code will take precedence.

-The Company aims for compliance in all essential areas of the Codes; however, as a Delaware company, there will be topics where the Codes are not fully complied with.
-The Codes are available at www.nues.no/eng and www. corporategovernanceboard.se.
+The company aims for compliance in all essential areas of the Codes; however, as a Delaware company, there are areas where full compliance with the Codes is not possible.
+The Codes are available at www.nues.no/eng and www.corporategovernanceboard.se.

-The application of the Codes is based on a “comply or explain” principle and any deviation from the Codes is explained under each item.
-The corporate governance framework of the Company is subject to annual review by the Board of Directors and the annual corporate governance report is presented in the Company’s annual report and on the Company’s website.
+The application of the Codes is based on a “comply or explain” principle, and any deviation from the Codes is explained under each item.
+The company’s corporate governance framework is subject to annual review by the Board of Directors, and the corporate governance report is presented in the company’s annual report and published on its website.

-This corporate governance report is currently structured to cover all sections of the Norwegian Code of Practice as a base, with extended sections to cover the Swedish Corporate Governance Code.
-Further explanation describes the Company’s corporate governance in relation to each section of the respective Codes.
+This corporate governance report is structured to cover all sections of the Norwegian Code of Practice as the basis, with additional sections to address the Swedish Corporate Governance Code.
+Each section includes further explanation of the company’s governance in relation to the Codes.

-The Company complies with the Codes in all material respects; however, it deviates on the following topics: Board authorisation to issue new shares (section 3) and formulation of guidelines for use of the auditor for services other than auditing (section 15).
+The company complies with the Codes in all material respects but deviates on the following points: Board authorisation to issue new shares (Section 3), and the formulation of guidelines for the use of the auditor for services other than auditing (Section 15).

 2. Business

-The Codes are in material respects complied with through the Company’s Certificate of Incorporation and By-Laws (combined Articles of Association) and the annual report.
+The Codes are complied with in all material respects through the company’s Certificate of Incorporation, By-Laws (combined Articles of Association), and annual report.

-As a Delaware corporation, the Company’s business is not defined in the Articles of Association.
-A description of the business is available on the Company’s website and in the annual report.
-The Company’s objectives, strategy and risk profile are described in more detail in the annual report and on the Company’s website.
+As a Delaware corporation, the company’s business is not defined in the Articles of Association.
+A description of the business, along with the company’s objectives, strategy and risk profile, is available on its website and detailed further in the annual report.

-Given the nature of the Company’s business, the Company is constantly working to improve its ethical and fair business practice.
-The Company is committed to being compliant with all the laws and regulations affecting its business.
-The Company has defined ethical and sustainability guidelines in accordance with the Company’s corporate values and as recommended by the Codes.
+Given the nature of its operations, the company is constantly working to improve its ethical and fair business practices.
+The company is committed to complying with all laws and regulations affecting its business.
+It has established ethical and sustainability guidelines in line with its corporate values and as recommended by the Codes.

 3. Equity and dividends

-The Codes are in material respects complied with.
-The Company’s equity as at 31 December 2023 was EUR 92.3 million.
-Apart from financing of normal operating expenses, the Company’s business model requires low tied-up capital in fixed assets and the Board of Directors considers the current capital as sufficient.
-The Board of Directors constantly assesses the Company’s need for financial strength based on the Company’s objectives, strategy and risk profile.
+The Codes are complied with in all material respects.
+The company’s equity as at 31 December 2024 was negative EUR 9.4 million, as a result of the negative development within discontinuing operations in 2024.
+Apart from the financing of normal operating expenses, the company’s business model requires low tied-up capital in fixed assets, and the Board of Directors considers the current capital sufficient.
+The Board of Directors constantly assesses the company’s need for financial strength based on its objectives, strategy and risk profile.

-The Company has adopted a dividend policy under which, all else being equal, the Company will aim to pay a dividend according to continued self-imposed restrictions concerning financial solidity and liquidity, all of which should be complied with.
-To date, the Company has not paid any dividends to shareholders and no dividends are proposed by the Board of Directors for the year 2023.
+The company has adopted a dividend policy under which, all else being equal, it aims to pay a dividend in accordance with self-imposed restrictions concerning financial solidity and liquidity, all of which must be adhered to.
+To date, the company has not paid any dividends to shareholders, and no dividends are proposed by the Board of Directors for the year 2024.

-According to common practice for Delaware companies, the Company has an authorised number of shares available which is higher than the current number of issued shares.
-The authorised number of shares has been approved by the shareholders in a shareholder meeting.
-In compliance with the Company’s Articles of Association and Delaware corporate law, the Board of Directors may issue shares up to this limit without any further shareholder approval.
-As at 30 September 2024, the number of authorised shares was 150,000,000 (par value USD 0.001) whereof 134,707,974 were issued and outstanding.
+According to common practice for Delaware companies, the company has an authorised number of shares available that is higher than the current number of issued shares.
+The authorised number of shares has been approved by shareholders at a shareholder meeting.
+In compliance with the company’s Articles of Association and Delaware corporate law, the Board of Directors may issue shares up to this limit without any further shareholder approval.
+As at 31 March 2025, the number of authorised shares was 150,000,000 (par value USD 0.001), of which 134,707,974 were issued and outstanding.
 The ISIN code is US36467X2062.

 4. Equal treatment of shareholders

-The Codes are in material respects complied with.
-The Company has only one class of shares, which is listed on both the Oslo Stock Exchange and NASDAQ Stockholm.
+The Codes are complied with in all material respects.
+The company has only one class of shares, which is listed on both the Oslo Stock Exchange and NASDAQ Stockholm.

-Under Delaware law, no pre-emption rights of existing shareholders exist, however the Company aims to offer pre-emption rights to existing shareholders in the event of increases in the Company’s share capital through private share issues for cash.
-If the Board of Directors carries out an increase in share capital by cash and waives to offer a pre-emption right to existing shareholders, this will be a minor increase, or if not, a justification will be publicly disclosed in connection with such increase in the share capital.
+Under Delaware law, existing shareholders do not have pre-emption rights.
+However, the company aims to offer such rights in the event of increases in share capital through private share issues for cash.
+If the Board of Directors carries out a cash-based increase in share capital and chooses not to offer pre-emption rights to existing shareholders, the increase will be minor.
+If not, a justification will be publicly disclosed in connection with the capital increase.

 5. Shares and negotiability

-The Company is compliant with the Codes.
-The Company has no limitations on the ownership or sale of the Company’s shares.
-All GiG shares are freely negotiable and no form of restriction on negotiability is included in the Company’s Articles of Association.
+The company complies with the Codes.
+There are no limitations on the ownership or sale of the company’s shares.
+All GiG shares are freely negotiable, and no restrictions on negotiability are included in the company’s Articles of Association.

 6. General meetings

-The Codes are, in material respects, complied with as stated below.
-A shareholder meeting ensures the shareholders’ participation in the body that exercises the highest authority in the Company and in which the Company’s Articles of Association are adopted.
+The Codes are complied with in all material respects, as stated below.
+A shareholder meeting ensures shareholders’ participation in the body that exercises the highest authority in the company and adopts the company’s Articles of Association.

-Notices for shareholder meetings with proposed resolutions and any supporting documents are announced on the Oslo Stock Exchange, on Nasdaq Stockholm and on the Company’s website and sent by mail to all shareholders registered in the Norwegian Central Securities Depository Euronext Securities Oslo (“ES-OSL”) (previously VPS) according to the Company’s Articles of Association.
-The Company’s by-laws require a minimum of 10 days’ notice to the shareholders; however, the Company has given the shareholders longer notice when calling for shareholder meetings, and the Company aim to apply the Swedish Code for notice and other procedures regarding shareholder meetings.
+Notices for shareholder meetings, including proposed resolutions and any supporting documents, are announced on the Oslo Stock Exchange, on Nasdaq Stockholm and on the company’s website, and are sent by mail to all shareholders registered in the Norwegian Central Securities Depository, Euronext Securities Oslo (“ES-OSL”) (previously VPS), in accordance with the company’s Articles of Association.
+The company’s by-laws require a minimum of 10 days’ notice to shareholders; however, longer notice has been given, and the company aims to follow the Swedish Code regarding notice periods and other procedures for shareholder meetings.

-The Company allows shareholders to vote by proxy and prepares a form of proxy that is sent to shareholders and nominates a person who will be available to vote on behalf of shareholders as their proxy.
-Shareholders are allowed to vote separately on each candidate nominated for election to the Company’s corporate bodies.
+The company allows shareholders to vote by proxy, prepares a proxy form, and nominates a person available to vote on behalf of shareholders.
+Shareholders are allowed to vote separately on each candidate nominated for election to the company’s corporate bodies.

-The Company has decided to apply the Swedish Code by using English only for all communication, including the notice, as the ownership structure warrants it.
+The company has decided to apply the Swedish Code by using English only for all communication, including notices, as the ownership structure warrants it.
 The same applies to the minutes of the meeting.
-The Swedish Code will be applied when verifying and signing the minutes of shareholder meetings.
-A shareholder, or a proxy representative of a shareholder, who is neither a member of the Board nor an employee of the Company is to be appointed to verify and sign the minutes of shareholder meetings.
+The Swedish Code is also applied when verifying and signing the minutes.
+A shareholder, or a proxy representative of a shareholder, who is neither a member of the Board nor an employee of the company, is appointed to verify and sign the minutes.

-The Company’s chairman attends shareholder meetings, and the Company further aims that the requirements in the Swedish Code regarding other members of the board, the CEO, the nomination committee and the Company’s auditors to attend the annual general meeting.
+The company’s chairman attends shareholder meetings, and the company further aims to meet the Swedish Code’s requirements regarding attendance at the annual meeting by other members of the Board, the CEO, the nomination committee and the company’s auditors.

 7. Nomination committee